 There are several ways to find a captain who is looking for crew.
 Local sailing clubhouses can be a good spot.
 Some have social memberships so you can enjoy the club and participate in parties and events where captains are always looking for crew.
 Another good place is through a sailing club at your work or school.
 I’ve even seen ads online in places like Craigslist or boating classifieds where captains are seeking crew.

-Often times, the skippers are looking to race on a regular weekly basis.
+Often times, the skippers are looking to race on a regular basis.
 In this case, they may be willing to bring on new crew so long as you can remain dedicated to helping them race through a season.
 As you gain more experience and meet more sailors, it becomes easier to find opportunities to go sailing for free.

 How to be good sailing crew